DavidJFelix/djf.io/src/content/docs/blog/2023-12-30-shipposting.md

 ---
 title: Shipposting
 author: DavidJFelix
-description: Cringeposting about Shipping like its 2024
+description: Cringeposting about Shipping for the new year
-date: 2023-12-26
+date: 2023-12-30
 tags:
   - product
   - startups